daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 - **Connect via SSH**

   Daytona allows secure remote access to your Workspace via SSH.
 You can connect using either a Public Key or an Access Token.
-Once selected, you will be provided with a command to with SSH to your Workspace.
+Once selected, you will be provided with a command to SSH into your Workspace.

 ## Delete a Workspace